peteroupc/encoding/api/com.upokecenter.text.CharacterReader.md

 ## Constructors

 * `CharacterReader​(java.io.InputStream stream) CharacterReader`<br>
- Initializes a new instance of the CharacterReader class.
+ Initializes a new instance of the CharacterReader class; will read the stream as UTF-8, skip the byte-order mark (U + FEFF) if it appears first in the stream, and replace invalid byte sequences with replacement characters (U + FFFD).
 * `CharacterReader​(java.io.InputStream stream,
                int mode) CharacterReader`<br>
- Initializes a new instance of the CharacterReader class.
+ Initializes a new instance of the CharacterReader class; will skip the byte-order mark (U + FEFF) if it appears first in the stream and replace invalid byte sequences with replacement characters (U + FFFD).
 * `CharacterReader​(java.io.InputStream stream,
                int mode,
                boolean errorThrow) CharacterReader`<br>